"Stepping OUT of Survival and into SUCCESS"

 The most recent IEP progress report (if available)

-Copies of most recent assessments (medical, communication, psychological)
+Copies of most recent assessments (medical, psychological etc.)

 Immunization record & last physical (must be less than 1 year old)

 In certain cases, MSA may also require an OT/PT/SLP Assessment and, for any child receiving behavioral medications, a medication history from the prescribing psychiatrist/MD.

-If, after review of the Student Information Packet, meeting the potential student and receipt of MSA Application, it is determined that the child might be an appropriate candidate, an appointment will be made for an intake assessment with the family and/or referral source.
+If, after review of the Student Information Packet, meeting the potential student and receipt of MSA Application, it is determined that the child may be an appropriate candidate, an appointment will be made for an intake assessment with the family and/or referral source.
 Both parents, regardless of marital status, are encouraged to attend the intake appointment.
 Extenuating circumstances preventing a parent from attending may be discussed on an individual basis.